-- 3.26.
-BioRID II UN Reference measurement. - 3.2.6.1.
-Using the 3D-H measuring machine, check that the H-point coincides with the R50 point, in accordance with the following requirements.
+3.2.6.
+BioRID II Reference measurement

+3.2.6.1.
+Using the 3D-H measuring machine, check that the H-point coincides with the R50-point, in accordance with the following requirements.

-The procedure set out in annex 12 shall be used to verify the H-point relationship to the R50 point specified by the manufacturer.
+The procedure set out in Annex 11 shall be used to verify the H-point relationship to the R{50} -point specified by the manufacturer.

-The relative positions of the R point and the H-point relationship shall be considered satisfactory for the seating position in question if the "H"-point, lies within a square of 50 mm side length with horizontal and vertical sides whose diagonals intersect at the R50 point, and the torso angle is within 5° of the design torso angle.
+The relative positions of the R-point and the H-point relationship shall be considered satisfactory for the seating position in question if the "H-point", lies within a square of 50 mm side length with horizontal and vertical sides F whose diagonals intersect at the R{50} -point, and the torso angle is within 5° of the design torso angle.